bonigarcia/webdrivermanager/README.md

 2. [WebDriverManager as a Command Line Interface (CLI) tool](#webdrivermanager-cli) (from the shell).
 3. [WebDriverManager as a Server](#webdrivermanager-server) (using a REST-like API).

-WebDriverManager is open source, released under the terms of [Apache 2.0 License].
+WebDriverManager is open-source, released under the terms of [Apache 2.0 License].

 ## WebDriverManager as Java dependency